onewelcome/identity-cloud-documentation/docs/products/access/release-notes/index.md

 * We improved the performance of Silent authentication requests (`prompt=none`) towards an IDP of the type `Tulip`.

 ### Bugs
-* Fixed an issue where some SAML AuthnResponses were rejected when SAML artifact binding was configured with an IDP of the type `CIM`.
+* Fixed an issue where requests towards a configured SAML IDP (e.g. CIM) failed when a single user-agent initiated multiple authentication requests for the same client.

 ## Release date: 2023-01-24